About UK Salary Take Home

 - Employees who want to understand their payslip before or after a salary change

-- Job seekers comparing offers and understanding the real value of different salary packages
+- Job seekers comparing offers and understanding the real value of different packages

-- Graduates trying to understand how student loan repayments will affect their first salary
+- Graduates trying to understand how student loan repayments affect their first salary

 - Parents calculating the impact of the High Income Child Benefit Charge